SichangHe/igem-2022-dku-backup/src/communication.md

 groups.
-The social questionnaire allowed us to identify the need for the program; the school publicity has attracted a batch of fresh blood to join the research and innovation of synthetic biology; the expert interviews enabled us to reflect on the feasibility and future directions of our lab design;
+The social questionnaire allowed us to identify the need for the program; the school publicity has attracted a batch of fresh blood to join the research and innovation of synthetic biology; the expert interviews enabled us to reflect on the feasibility and future directions of our lab design.
+These science communication helped us be more clear about the direction of the experiment and the significance of this project.